dwarvesf/playground/Engineering/Management/Pomodoro Technique.md

 #### Why does it useful?
 The arbitrary silliness of using a tomato as a stand-in for units of time belies the Pomodoro Technique's serious effectiveness when it comes to helping people get things done.

+The pomodoro approach urges you to do precisely that: break down your huge activities, projects, or ambitions into something you only have to perform for the next 25 minutes.
+It keeps you focused on the next task at hand rather than becoming overwhelmed by the vastness of what you're undertaking.
+Don't be concerned about the outcome; instead, take it one pomodoro at a time.

 #### Reference

 Wikipedia Pomodoro_Technique [Link](https://en.wikipedia.org/wiki/Pomodoro_Technique).